Berkeley-MDes/tdf-fa23-abigailxchen/README.md

 🔺 length: 153 mm

-🔺 depth: 22.6 mm
+🔺 depth: 22.6 mm (my phone is quite phat because it has a cardholder with several cards)

 🔺 material width: 3mm

 ## The nasty bugs I encountered and how I fixed them! :bug: